Upcoming Dates & Deadlines

 Are Half-Time studies an option?

 Yes.
 Admission criteria are the same for Full and Half-Time studies.
 Applications will be accepted from individuals who cannot commit to full-time studies due to health concerns, family commitments, financial necessity or special occupational involvement.
 Half-Time studies allows for 6 years to completion.
+Please note, this is not an evening, weekend or distance learning.
+Half-time students register for courses with the full-time students, just half the number.

 Can I speak to a current student?
 How can I arrange for a tour of the building?